BitEscrow/escrow-sdk/docs/class/client.md

-# EscrowClient Class
+# EscrowClient

-Reference guide for the EscrowClient API.
+Reference guide for the EscrowClient class API.

 - [ClientConfig](#clientconfig)
 - [EscrowClient](#escrowclient)

+> Notice any mistakes, or something missing?
+Please let us know!
+> You can submit an issue here: [Submit Issue](https://github.com/BitEscrow/escrow-core/issues/new/choose)

 ## ClientConfig